Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 And of course i added more questions to the objective:

 7. What is the Total Revenue in this analysis?
-8. What is the Taxi Trip Trend and Revenue Trend for 2017?
+8. What is the Taxi Trip Trend and Revenue Trend for (Jan) 2017?
-9. What is the Taxi Trip Trend and Revenue Trend for 2018?
+9. What is the Taxi Trip Trend and Revenue Trend for (April - June) 2018?
 10. What is the total trips by Vendor?
 11. What is the total trips by payment type?
 12. What is the total trips by borough?